-In the WA Curriculum Physics & Chemistry course students explore systems at different scales and connect microscopic and macroscopic properties to explain phenomena.
+Aims: Students explore systems at different scales and connect microscopic and macroscopic properties to explain phenomena.
 Students explore the chemical and physical evidence for different theories.
 Atomic theory is developed to understand relationships within the periodic table.
 Understanding motion, forces and energy are related by applying physical laws.

-The motion of objects and energy transfers and transformations will be described, explained and predicted using the foundation laws and principles of Physics.
+Content: The motion of objects and energy transfers and transformations will be described, explained and predicted using the foundation laws and principles of Physics.
 A variety of chemical reactions are studied, and students gain an appreciation that these can be used to produce a wide range of products and at many different rates.
+The topics to be covered include: